TechSckoolByVijay/killercoda-scenarios/s01l05-file-operations/step3.md

 ---

-## 🔍 Question 2: Find Files Like a Detective
+## 🔍 Practice Exercise 2: Find Files Like a Detective

 Now let's use the powerful `find` command to locate files anywhere in your workspace.
 It's like having X-ray vision for your file system!